Determining the Right Scope-Resolved MRS

 ? which folder is large?

-a folder is not large
+which folder is not large

-? delete a folder
+? a folder is large

-Comprehensive source for the completed tutorial is available here.
+Comprehensive source for the completed tutorial is available here

-Last update: 2023-05-15 by EricZinda [edit]
+Last update: 2024-10-28 by Eric Zinda [edit]